oxscar93/AuthorsAppTest/readme.md

 * Install Node JS from official page
 * Install Angular-CLI and TypeScript Compiler to run the front end locally from official pages
+* Install AWS-CLI and configure aws credentials (for local environment any dummy credential can be used)
 * Install serverless framework:

 ```